erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 HASH(hashValue) |=> STACK(hashNode(hashValue), hashValue)
 ```

-## Guards
+## GUARDs

-Each substitution rule can have zero, one or multiple `guard` statements.
+Each substitution rule can have zero, one or multiple `GUARD` statements.
-Each `guard` statement looks like this:
+Each `GUARD` statement looks like this:

 ```
-guard <CONDITION>
+GUARD <CONDITION>
 ```

 That means that for the substitution rule to be applicable the `<CONDITION>` in the guard statement must be true.